preminger/goctx/README.md

 - The optional `:N` suffix can be used if there are multiple functions with the same name in the file and you want to disambiguate by line number (N is the 1-based starting line of the function).
 - The tool will rename a blank `_` `context.Context` parameter to `ctx` in the target when needed.

+>[!NOTE]
+> goctx will NOT work unless you have a `go.mod` file.
+> That's because it uses Go internals to parse your code into packages!

 ## Usage

 The CLI surface is intentionally small.
 Flags are also visible via `goctx --help`.